x

 The veterans and their families are looking at the positive side of their recovery.

-Allen Stewart was in his apartment when someone knocked on his door, alerting him to the fire and that had spread throughout the building.
+Allen Stewart was in his apartment when someone knocked on his door, alerting him to the fire that had spread throughout the building.

 Stewart knew he had to get out and he had to help his friends.

 "Some people don't open the doors, you know, just if they was there, make sure they know they needed to get out.
-We got some people that ain't gonna ask the door," said Stewart
+We got some people that ain't gonna ask the door," Stewart said.

-"Our staff are there daily, providing supportive services, especially more intensive mental health services, given the traumatic event that everyone has been through.
-We're working to quickly move veterans into permanent housing when they're ready, so they can be out on their own, " said Hildebrand.
+"Our staff are there daily, providing supportive services, especially more intensive mental health services, given the traumatic event that everyone has been through," Hildebrand said.
+"We're working to quickly move veterans into permanent housing when they're ready, so they can be out on their own."

-"We have been around in this community for 31 years, serving the most vulnerable veterans Manchester apartments has been a big part of that, and it will be again in the future," said Hildebrand
+"We have been around in this community for 31 years, serving the most vulnerable veterans.
+Manchester Apartments has been a big part of that, and it will be again in the future," Hildebrand said.

 Fire investigators have ruled the fire accidental, but they haven't pinpointed the exact cause.